upleveled/system-setup/windows.md

    ```
    This indicates that the `pnpm` installation was incomplete- check the last part of the previous step to see how to finish the installation.<br><br>

-9. Close PowerShell and open it again as administrator (like in step 2).
-Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.
+9. Copy the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.

    ```bash
    choco install python visualstudio2022-workload-vctools -y